ebowman/play-json-service-lib/README.md

 ## Introduction

+This project was forked from [https://github.com/gilt/play-json-service-lib](https://github.com/gilt/play-json-service-lib) in order to provide support for Play 2.4.

-`play-json-service-lib` is a library for Play Framework 2.2.3 and 2.3.0 that provides some helpers to make it easier to write services that provides RESTful JSON-based services using Play.
+`play-json-service-lib` is a library for Play Framework 2.4 that provides some helpers to make it easier to write services that provides RESTful JSON-based services using Play.

 Play is slightly biased toward general purpose web development, and as a result there are some missing features that would simplify writing simple REST/JSON services.

-This library collects a few useful tricks we’ve found helpful at Gilt, to make them easier to create RESTful JSON services.
+This library collects a few useful tricks we’ve found helpful at Gilt and elsewhere, to make them easier to create RESTful JSON services.
 In particular,

 1. Returning objects to be serialized as JSON, without having to call Json.toJson everywhere.
 2. Easier support for basic [Link header](http://tools.ietf.org/html/rfc5988#section-5) support when paginating.